 If you’re like many women at this age, you are worried about how you will ever be able to retire.
-As women, we tend to have less in retirement savings than men, while needing more to fund a longer retirement due to our greater life expectancy.
-You may have left the workforce for a time to raise a family, and haven’t saved as much as you wanted to.
+As women, we tend to have less retirement savings than men while needing more to fund a longer retirement due to our greater life expectancy.
+You may have left the workforce for a time to raise a family and haven’t saved as much as you wanted.
 Or a divorce may have resulted in a loss of a big share of what you did have saved.
-A recent Merrill Lynch study in 2017 reported that 41% of women say their biggest financial regret is not investing more of their money.
+A Merrill Lynch study from 2017 reported that 41% of women say their biggest financial regret is not investing more of their money.
 But don’t despair!
 There are a number of steps you can take even now, even if you are well over 50.

 This exercise may, for example, allow you to see that you could downsize sooner rather than later.
 Living in a more modest home frees up funds for saving.
 You might decide those vacation trips are not what’s important, but it’s the time off to recharge that is important, and you can do that in a more economical way.
 Challenge yourself to be a fashionista on a budget instead of always buying high-end designer wear.
-Challenge yourself to find inexpensive, unique gifts when planning your holiday shopping, for example.
+For example, challenge yourself to find inexpensive, unique gifts when planning your holiday shopping.
 Look at everything in your budget and really consider what’s important to your happiness.

 On the income side, consider a side gig!
-There are many opportunities to do this, and starting now will give you time to find one that fits your passions and can be continued for many years to come.
+There are many opportunities to do this, and starting now will give you time to find one that fits your passions and can continue for many years.
 Not only can this be a source of income now that you can use to increase your savings, but it can also be a source of income later.
-This minimizes what you need to take out of your savings to supplement any known income sources in retirement, such as government or private pensions, and Social Security.
+This minimizes what you need to take out of your savings to supplement any known income sources in retirement, such as government or private pensions and Social Security.

-So to summarize, reign in your spending and start saving, keep working to have income coming in, and get help in investing.
+So to summarize, reign in your spending and start saving, keep working to have income, and get help investing.
 With a little work and consideration, retirement savings can happen!

 Subscribe today for free to receive our weekly update and never miss an article.